alexkohler/ytgrep/README.rst

 More examples
 =============

-Include shortcut links to times where keywords were mentioned
+Include timestamped links (e.g. <youtube URL>/&t=196s) to jump directly to part in video where keyword was mentioned.

 .. code:: bash